ajati/ajati.github.io/talks.md

 ## PALS Industry Assisted Lecture Series on AI for IoT: Introduction and Hands-on AI for IoT Data

 <div style="text-align: justify; text-justify: inter-word;">
-I had the privilege of being invited by the [PALS team](https://palspgm.com/) to deliver a talk on the basic concepts of AI for IoT, followed by a hands-on session.
+I had the privilege of being invited by the <a href="https://palspgm.com/">PALS team</a> to deliver a talk on the basic concepts of AI for IoT, followed by a hands-on session.
 This event brought together over a thousand students from across India.
 I extend my heartfelt gratitude to PALS and the dedicated IBM team for making this event possible.
 </div>

-<iframe width="400" height="300" src="https://www.youtube.com/watch?v=B9IFffk1JMc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1280" height="720" src="https://www.youtube.com/embed/B9IFffk1JMc" title="PALS INDUSTRY ASSISTED LECTURE SERIES ON AI FOR IOT: INTRODUCTION AND HANDS-ON AI FOR IOT DATA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Supervised Deep Hashing for Efficient Audio Retrieval